acarrab/acarrab.github.io/Content/projects/_pubsub_architecture_analysis.md

 <center><em>Network Topology</em></center>

-Although an extremely basic topology, it will be perfect for simple analysis of the effect of latency and time delay between transmissions for the data between the host, broker, and plant.
+Although a basic topology, it will be perfect for simple analysis of the effect of latency and time delay between transmissions for the data between the host, broker, and plant.
 Originally there were some problems with creating the network topology, because I was not running a controller on my machine.